 Every day during your treatment, the radiation team will check on your wellbeing.
 They will watch for side effects and any problems you may be having.
+You will be formally reviewed once a week.

 If you need more help, staff can arrange for you to see other members of your radiotherapy care team.